ccamara/carloscamara-hugo/content/en/post/2020/2020-02-08-looking-for-the-perfect-presentation-solution/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["reveal.js", "reports", "markdown", "data viz", "opensource", "sofware", "presentations"] categories = ["Software", "Data Viz"] people = [""] projects = [""]
+tags = ["reveal.js", "reports", "markdown", "data viz", "opensource", "software", "presentations"] categories = ["Digital Humanities", "Data Viz"] people = [""] projects = [""]